google/googletest/googletest/README.md

 #### Incorporating Into An Existing CMake Project

-The easiest way to use Google Test is importing installed libraries and headers.
+If you want to use Google Test in a project which already uses CMake, the easiest way is to get installed libraries and headers.

 * Import Google Test by using `find_package` (or `pkg_check_modules`).
   For example, if `find_package(GTest CONFIG REQUIRED)` is succeed, you can use the libraries as `GTest::gtest`, `GTest::gmock`.

-And a more robust and flexible approach is to build gtest as part of that project directly.
+And a more robust and flexible approach is to build Google Test as part of that project directly.
 This is done by making the Google Test source code available to the main build and adding it using CMake's `add_subdirectory()` command.
-This has the significant advantage that the same compiler and linker settings are used between gtest and the rest of your project, so issues associated with using incompatible libraries (eg debug/release), etc. are avoided.
+This has the significant advantage that the same compiler and linker settings are used between Google Test and the rest of your project, so issues associated with using incompatible libraries (eg debug/release), etc. are avoided.
 This is particularly useful on Windows.
 Making Google Test's source code available to the main build can be done a few different ways: